 This course covers advanced topics in operating system design and implementation.
-This course is intended to help students understand the following topics: including Microkernals, Naming, Caching Advanced Dynamic Memory Techniques, Management, Synchronization and Ordering of Events, Process Migration, Protection and Security, Fault Tolerance, Virtual Machines, and MapReduce Architecture.
+This course is intended to help students understand the following topics: Microkernals, Naming, Caching Techniques, Advanced Dynamic Memory Management, Synchronization and Ordering of Events, Process Migration, Protection and Security, Fault Tolerance, Virtual Machines, and MapReduce Architecture.
 In addition, the course is intended to help students improve their presentation skills and formal writing skills.
-Students will be divided into sets of small groups.
-Each group will be presenting and writing a paper covering one of set of popular Distributed Operating Systems in the research community.
+Students will be divided into small groups, and each group will be presenting and writing a paper covering one of the topics relating to Distributed Operating Systems in the research community.
 List of Journal, Conference, and University Technical Reports, for both class discussions, and the group presentation/papers, are provided at the end of course syllabus.
-The final examination will cover papers covered in the class as well as in the group presentations.
-Prerequisite: CS500
+The final examination will review papers covered in the class as well as in the group presentations.